MattKevan/uxlift/_articles/the-double-diamond-design-process.md

 categories:
 - Design thinking
 author: Matt Kevan
-description: A simple, graphical way to describe the design process, ensuring the right questions are asked at the right time.
+intro: A simple, graphical way to describe the design process, ensuring the right questions are asked at the right time.
 ---